ppy/osu-wiki/wiki/Game_Modifiers/Hard_Rock/en.md

 ## osu!taiko

 In [osu!taiko](/wiki/Game_Modes/osu!taiko), the Hard Rock mod increases the [slider velocity](/wiki/Glossary#slider-velocity) as well as the [overall difficulty (OD)](/wiki/Beatmapping/Overall_difficulty).
-This mod is widely regarded as the most commonly used mod in osu!taiko due to it being the only difficulty increasing mod that does not require some sort of memorization or super-fast hitting on harder difficulties.
+This mod is widely regarded as the most commonly used mod in osu!taiko due to it being the only difficulty increasing mod that does not require some sort of memorization or extremely fast hitting on harder difficulties.

 Although the hits required to finish a denden is increased due to the increase in OD.
 Therefore, the maximum possible score for osu!taiko difficulties with the Hard Rock mod on is larger than that of the [Hidden](/wiki/Game_Modifiers/Hidden) mod.